 Our doctors, clinical staff, Business Associates (outside contractors we hire), employees and other office personnel follow the policies and procedures set forth in this notice.
 If your regular doctor is unavailable to assist you (e.g. illness, on-call coverage, vacation, etc.), we may provide you with the name of another health-care provider outside our practice for you to consult with by telephone.
-If we do so, that provider will follow the policies and procedures set forth in this notice, so long as they substantially conform to those for our practice.
+If we do so, that provider will follow the policies and procedures set forth in this notice or those established for his or her practice, so long as they substantially conform to those for our practice.